Kolya-YA/tr-hugo/content/en/_index.md

 ---
 date: "2022-06-20"
 title: "International School of Technology Tel-Ran"
-subtitle: "Improve your English proficiency.
-Land a job."
-description: 'Improve your English proficiency.
+description: 'Learn fundamental IT skills.
+Improve your English proficiency.
 Land a job.'
-announce: 'Start of a new stream 23/06/2022'
+announce: 'ACCEPTANCE OF APPLICATIONS TO GROUPS IS OPEN UNTIL JULY 30'

 motos: [
   'Improve your English proficiency',